MinhQuan992/design-patterns/README.md

 - Favor composition over inheritance.
 - Program to interfaces, not implementations.
 - Strive for loosely coupled designs between objects that interact.
+- Classes should be open for extension but closed for modification.